Belovo, Kemerovo Oblast: Economy

-Belovo is the important transport unit of Kuzbass: it is situated approximately on the half way between regional center Kemerovo and the city of Novokuznetsk and is connected with them by railway and highway of republican value «Kemerovo - Mezhdurechensk».
+Belovo is the important transport unit of Kuzbass: it is situated approximately on the halfway between regional center Kemerovo and the city of Novokuznetsk and is connected with them by railway and highway of republican value «Kemerovo - Mezhdurechensk».
 18% of all Kuzbass coal is mined at Belovo.
 By the volume of extracted coal the city is a stable member of three leaders together with Novokuznetsk and Mezhdurechensk.
 63% of industrial outputs of the city are due to coal extraction, which is performed at 4 open pits and 5 underground mines.
 The largest in Russia the open-cast «Bachatskii» has marked its 60th anniversary in 2009.
 Four thousand people work at it.
 The open-cast exports its production to CIS countries as well as to other foreign countries.
 More than 6.5 thousand people work at Belovo mines.
 Belovo district power station produces one third of electric power of Kuzbass.
 Such unique companies, as «Belovo zinc plant», JSC and «Sibelcom», JSC (the monopolist in Russia to produce switching stuff), work in Belovo area.
 Other firms of the city, such as «Belovo machine works», JSC, «Belovo energoremontnyi zavod», JSC; «Belovo СЕММ», JSC, etc. should be mentioned.

 The economical outlooks of Belovo first of all depend on development of its coal firms and concomitant industry.